 (Subject to Change)

-Tuesday July 4th, Pancake Breakfast 8:00 am, Plaza Bandstand, Santa Fe
+Wednesday July 4th, Pancake Breakfast, 8:00 am, Santa Fe Plaza Bandstand

-Monday Dec.
-11th, Holiday Concert 7:00 pm, LENSIC Theater, Santa Fe
+Monday, December 10th, Holiday Concert, 7:00 pm, LENSIC Performing Arts Center, Santa Fe

 Our all-volunteer band is open to musicians of all levels.
 To join, you simply show up for rehearsal with your instrument (and music stand if you have one).
 There is no audition or selection process; everyone is welcome.
 If you need more information, you can call 471-4865.